Ku Klux Klan: Michael Donald lynching

 After Michael Donald was lynched in 1981 in Alabama, the FBI investigated his death.
 The US attorney prosecuted the case.
 Two local KKK members were convicted for his murder, including Henry Francis Hays who was sentenced to death.
 After exhausting the appeals process, Hays was executed by electric chair for Donald's death in Alabama on June 6, 1997.
-It was the first time since 1913 that a white man had been executed in Alabama for a crime against an African American.
+It was the first time since 1913 that a white person had been executed in Alabama for a crime against a black person.

 With the support of attorneys Morris Dees of the Southern Poverty Law Center (SPLC) and state senator Michael A. Figures, Donald's mother Beulah Mae Donald sued the KKK in civil court in Alabama.
 Her lawsuit against the United Klans of America was tried in February 1987.
-The all-white jury found the Klan responsible for the lynching of Donald and ordered the Klan to pay US $7 million, but the KKK did not have sufficient funds to pay the fine.
+The all-white jury found the Klan responsible for the lynching of Donald, and ordered the Klan to pay US$7 million, but the KKK did not have sufficient funds to pay the fine.
 They had to sell off their national headquarters building in Tuscaloosa.

 Neo-Nazi alliances and Stormfront

 In 1995, Don Black and Chloê Hardin, the ex-wife of the KKK grand wizard David Duke, began a small bulletin board system (BBS) called Stormfront, which has become a prominent online forum for white nationalism, Neo-Nazism, hate speech, racism, and antisemitism in the early 21st century.

-Duke has an account on Stormfront which he uses to post articles from his own website.
-He also polls forum members for opinions and questions, in particular during his internet broadcasts.
-Duke has worked with Don Black on numerous projects including Operation Red Dog in 1980.
+In a 2007 article by the ADL, it was reported that many KKK groups had formed strong alliances with other white supremacist groups, such as neo-Nazis.
+Some KKK groups have become increasingly "nazified", adopting the look and emblems of white power skinheads.

 Current developments

-The modern KKK is not one organization; rather it is composed of small independent chapters across the United States.
-According to a 1999 ADL report, the KKK's estimated size then was "No more than a few thousand, organized into slightly more than 100 units".
+The modern KKK is not one organization; rather, it is composed of small independent chapters across the United States.
+According to a 1999 ADL report, the KKK's estimated size then was "no more than a few thousand, organized into slightly more than 100 units".
 In 2017, the Southern Poverty Law Center (SPLC), which monitors extremist groups, estimated that there were "at least 29 separate, rival Klan groups currently active in the United States, and they compete with one another for members, dues, news media attention and the title of being the true heir to the Ku Klux Klan".
 The formation of independent chapters has made KKK groups more difficult to infiltrate, and researchers find it hard to estimate their numbers.
 Analysts believe that about two-thirds of KKK members are concentrated in the Southern United States, with another third situated primarily in the lower Midwest.

 For some time, the Klan's numbers have been steadily dropping.
 This decline has been attributed to the Klan's lack of competence in the use of the Internet, their history of violence, a proliferation of competing hate groups, and a decline in the number of young racist activists who are willing to join groups at all.